 UreaAide is the lower cost, better tasting Urea for Hyponatremia

-We offer both premium 15 g packets (saves 30% vs Ure-Na) and unflavored Urea containing 30, 15 g doses (saves 60% vs Ure-Na).
+We offer both lower cost premium 15 gram packets and USP grade Unflavored/Self flavored Urea with patient savings of up to 60%.
 UreaAide is made in the USA, in an FDA registered cGMP facility and utilizes only premium USP grade Urea.

 Submit Sample Request Here

 Thank you for the physician free sample request.
 We will get it right out to you.
 If you would like to try the #UreaAideChallenge tag @KidneyAide on twitter, we can’t wait to see the post.